Everything to Include in Your Wedding Day Emergency Kit

 It's recommended to start packing your emergency kit in the weeks—not days—leading up to your wedding.
 The week before your wedding can feel like a whirlwind of events, which can lead to oversights when packing the essentials.
-To reduce your stress, start adding things to your survival bag as early as possible.
-"Packing the emergency kit a few weeks before the wedding leaves room for little error," advises Robin Jenkins of Brown Bird Events.
-"This allows you to think clearly and objectively about what you need."
+To reduce your stress, start adding things to your day-of wedding survival kit as early as possible.
+By packing the kit early, you'll have it ready to go for all of the other wedding events too, including the rehearsal dinner and farewell brunch.

 Who Should Hold the Emergency Kit?

 Don't worry about keeping track of your emergency kit on the day of the wedding, because you'll have plenty of other things to focus on.
 Instead, ask someone close to you to keep track of your essentials.
 "Before the wedding, give your emergency kit to someone who is responsible, trustworthy and dependable," suggests Linda Ferguson, wedding and event sales manager for Hotel Viking, a century-old hotel located in historic Newport, Rhode Island.
 "This could be the maid of honor, a best friend or a family member."

 If you've hired a wedding planner or day-of coordinator, they can also hold onto your wedding day emergency kit.
 What matters most is that you trust whoever's in charge of your essentials—that way, you'll enjoy your wedding day stress-free.